-Time orientation (TO) refers to the extent to which countries give precedence to heritage or prioritise present and the future.
-Long-term orientation holds a pragmatic future-oriented perspective and stresses persistence, thrift, shame, and status in the long run (Hofstede et al., 2010).
-However, short-term orientation has a conventional historical short-term point of view and stresses calm, protection of face, and respect for tradition and rituals (Hofstede, 1980).
+TO refers to the extent to which countries give precedence to heritage or prioritise the present and the future.
+Long-term orientation holds a pragmatic future-oriented perspective and stresses persistence, thrift, shame and status in the long run (Hofstede, Hofstede and Minkov, 2010).
+However, short-term orientation has a conventional historical short-term point of view and stresses calm, protection of the face and respect for tradition and rituals (Hofstede, 1980).

-Project team members from short term orientation cultures are strongly concerned with the establishment of absolute truth and are normative in terms of their thinking (Hofstede et al., 2010).
+Project team members from short-term orientation cultures are strongly concerned with the establishment of absolute truth and are normative in terms of their thinking (Hofstede, Hofstede and Minkov, 2010).
 These employees show enormous respect for traditions and focus on attaining rapid results with a comparatively small propensity of saving for the future (Ojiako et al., 2014).
-Given that most construction project are time bound and are expected to meet higher quality standards within these stipulated times, it is expected that the orientation of the project team members with respect to time is relevant in the quest to achieve effective CPM (Yen and Pulatov, 2007).
+Given that most construction projects are time-bound and are expected to meet higher quality standards within these stipulated times, it is expected that the orientation of the project team members concerning time is relevant in the quest to achieve effective CPM (Yen and Pulatov, 2007).
 Thus, our fifth hypothesis states: